sarthakjain27/ExerciseTracker/README.md

 Follow the steps to set up the application.

 1. cd into the backend folder and do npm install and npm client-install.
-It will install dependencies for both backend and frontend.
+It will install dependencies for both backend and frontend (not required if application being deployed on Google App Engine).

 2. Set up a cluster in Atlas or AWS and provide the connection string in the .env file in backend folder.